Please wait while the page is loading...

 Founded in 2021, GLMR, formerly known as LMW IP, is a team of experienced patent attorneys who work in a broad range of technology areas.
 The firm name derives from the surnames of its shareholders: Edward Genocchio, Michelle Lee, David Müller-Wiesner and Simon Reynolds.
 All are patent and trademark attorneys.
 The firm, based in Sydney, also provides advice on design law.
 Genocchio is one of the most senior registered patent and trademark attorneys in the region, with more than 25 years of experience.
 Prior to becoming a patent attorney, Müller-Wiesner was a co-inventor for a startup in the field of composite materials for high-performance road bikes; he also has extensive experience working with air frames and landing gear.

 Specialist IP house Griffith Hack boasts expertise across the full spectrum of IP matters, and has branches in Melbourne, Perth, Sydney and Brisbane.
-The firm collaborates with Glasshouse Advisory to provide full-spectrum IP-related corporate support.
+The firm provides full-spectrum IP-related corporate support.
 Griffith Hack is now part of IPH Limited, following the acquisition in August 2019 of the Xenith IP Group by IPH.

 Sydney-based independent boutique Halfords IP is a full-service IP firm providing patent, trademark and design services to startups, established businesses, universities and research organizations and other entities.
 Partner Dan Berger is noted for his work in the medical, nanotechnology, materials and designs sectors, while partner Anthony Cowle is well-regarded for electrical, ICT, medical and designs work.
 Partner Geoff Davidson handles mechanical, chemical and medical matters, as well as trademarks.

-The IP team at global professional services firm Herbert Smith Freehills has offices around the world, including six in Australia.
+The IP team at global professional services firm Herbert Smith Freehills has offices around the world, including four in Australia.
 Partner Sue Gilchrist heads up the IP practice in Australia.
 Her focus spans patent issues in the technology, media and pharmaceuticals sectors.
-The firm has named Linda Evans as partner in its Sydney competition, regulation and trade practice, where she will advise clients on all aspects of trade practices and competition law.
+Linda Evans is regional head of practice – competition, regulation and trade in the firm’s Sydney office.

 The Holding Redlich team, composed of over 500 people including 70 partners, is spread out in its five offices in Melbourne, Canberra, Sydney, Brisbane and Cairns.
 The firm provides intellectual property legal advice in the development, protection and management of brands; domain names, design and patent licensing and enforcement; copyright; trademarks; agreements; litigation for enforcement and defense, among others.
 Players in the animation, new media, information technology, construction, wine, clothing, advertising, publishing and finance industries make up the firm’s clientele.